LeoAdamek/call-shibe/Readme.rst

 ``rake user:enable[:name]``
     Enables the user ``:name`` -- Keeping the same acess key

-For any API calls which require authentication, supply the API token in the ``Authentication`` HTTP header.
+For any API calls which require authentication, supply the API token in the ``Authorization`` HTTP header.

 Creating a Known Caller
 ^^^^^^^^^^^^^^^^^^^^^^^